Feelings of love, joy, and pain relief are just a few of the benefits of practicing loving kindness meditation.

 The results were clear—the practice of Loving kindness meditation changed several important brain regions: Both the insula and the temporal-parietal juncture (TPJ) lit up as a result of Loving kindness meditation.

-The insula is the part of the brain responsible for our ability to empathize with others and to make oneself aware of emotional and physical present-moment experiences.
+The insula is the part of the brain responsible for our ability to empathize with others and to make ourselves aware of emotional and physical present-moment experiences.

 Loving-Kindness and Social Connection